-Tom Smith: Fantastic.
-The topic that we’re talking about here is the history of the Volkswagen Beetle, the iconic, the legendary, the special place in everybody’s heart whether slug bug, beetle bug, what have you.
+Tom: Fantastic.
+The topic that we’re talking about here is the history of the Volkswagen Beetle, the iconic, the legendary, the special place in everybody’s heart whether slug bug, Beetle bug, what have you.

 Mark, thanks for joining me.
 I know you got a very busy schedule.
 We’re on the LA Auto Show floor and it’s being set up right now, so we’re literally in Volkswagen’s inner sanctum thing of their booth and there’s construction all around us getting ready for the LA Auto Show.
 It’s an exciting place to be right now.

-Tom Smith: Well thanks again for joining me.
-Let’s talk about… By the way, I like to bring you behind the scenes with all things media as it pertains to mobility as well automotive, and tomorrow for the press Volkswagen is putting on a breakfast with the Beetle.
+Tom: Well thanks again for joining me.
+Let’s talk about the history of the Volkswagen Beetle… By the way, I like to bring you behind the scenes with all things media as it pertains to mobility as well automotive, and tomorrow for the press Volkswagen is putting on breakfast with the Beetle.

 Is that something that you’re coordinating Mark, by chance, or you’re going to be participating in I’m sure?

-Mark Gillies: I’ve been involved in a bit of it.
+Mark: I’ve been involved in a bit of it.
 Every year they do a kickoff for the automotive media and people are actually at the show.
-It’s a bunch of food trucks and a theme display.
+It’s a bunch of food trucks and a themed display.

 This year we took it over and we’ve got about 40 vintage and modern Beetles with some owners coming along.
 We’ve got some pretty cool cars of our own dating back to 1946.
 We’ll have those on the show.

 We will be sure to post pictures of all those awesome Beetles that are going to be on display for the press exclusively tomorrow.
-The history of the Beetle from the drawing board.
+History of the Volkswagen Beetle from the drawing board.

 KDF stands for Kraft durch Freude or strength through joy.
 The government actually took deposits for these cars and built very, very few of them before the war.
 Essentially, the factory was in place in a town called KdF Stadt.
 The allies basically bombed it pretty heavily in World War II because it’s in northern Germany in the industrial heartland.